Our targets

 Net Zero

-Circular Economy
+Circular economy

 Energy efficiency

-As an industrial operator, ERG always strives to achieve the highest standards of energy efficiency in the management of its plants in order to maximise production, optimise producibility and guarantee high levels of plant availability.
+As an industrial operator, ERG always strives to achieve the highest standards of energy efficiency in the management of its plants in order to maximise production, optimise producibility and ensure high levels of plant availability.
 The Group has focused its commitment on efficiency processes that follow different strands:

 Biodiversity